Lieutenant colonel (United States): Nomenclature

 The U.S. Army uses the three letter abbreviation "LTC," while the Marine Corps and Air Force use the abbreviations of "LtCol" and "Lt Col" (note the space), respectively.
 These abbreviation formats are also outlined in The Naval Institute Guide to Naval Writing and in Air Force Handbook 33-337 (AFH 33-337), The Tongue and Quill.

 The United States Government Publishing Office recommends the abbreviation "LTC" for U.S. Army usage, "LtCol" for Marine Corps usage, and "Lt.
 Col." for the Air Force.
 The Associated Press Stylebook recommends the abbreviation "Lt.
 Col." for the Army, Marine Corps, and Air Force.

-There are various slang terms for the rank historically used in the U.S. military, mostly mocking the lieutenant colonel for not being a "full bird" colonel, include "light colonel", "short colonel", "light bird", "half colonel" (British in origin), "bottlecap colonel" (referring to the silver oak leaf insignia), and "telephone colonel" (from self-reference as "Colonel [Surname]" when using a telephone).
+There are various slang terms for the rank historically used in the U.S. military, mostly mocking the lieutenant colonel for not being a "full bird" colonel, include "light colonel", "short colonel", "light bird", "half colonel" (British in origin), "bottle cap colonel" (referring to the silver oak leaf insignia), and "telephone colonel" (from self-reference as "Colonel [Surname]" when using a telephone).